Skip to Content

 A lack of funding for protected bike lanes isn't the only reason why flex posts are such a common sight in Philadelphia — or in other U.S. communities.

-At the state level, Advocates say Philly struggles under an onerous Pennsylvania law that requires cars to be parked within 12 inches of a curb — essentially rendering the city unable to reorganize lanes so that bike paths are protected by parked cars.
+At the state level, advocates say Philly struggles under an onerous Pennsylvania law that requires cars to be parked within 12 inches of a curb — essentially rendering the city unable to reorganize lanes so that bike paths are protected by parked vehicles.
 And, locally, advocates say drivers are actually allowed to use inadequately protected lanes as temporary loading zones for up to 20 minutes without getting a ticket, creating confusion about who these spaces are really for.

 An Amazon delivery truck blocks the bike lane feet in front of the streetside memorial for Barbara Friedes

-Perhaps the biggest roadblock to better bike lanes, though, is Philadelphia's informal practice of "councilmanic prerogative," in which councilpeople are heavily discouraged from voting against proposed road design changes in another council member's district, even when those changes could save lives and deliver the continuous network that cyclists need.
+Perhaps the biggest roadblock to better bike lanes, though, is Philadelphia's informal practice of "councilmanic prerogative," in which councilpeople are heavily discouraged from voting against proposed road design changes in another council member's district — even when those changes could save lives and deliver the continuous network that cyclists need.

 A similar practice is common among communities across America.
 In Philadelphia, though, advocates say it's resulted in particularly large gaps in the protected cycling network, both because of the heavy influence of hyper-local groups that are dominated by drivers, and because the council is required to approve every single bike lane whose existence relies on any form of variance from local parking standards — whether that's removing a space entirely, or simply adding a "no stopping" or "no parking" sign.